AlbaXIII/build.mt/README.md

 ### Ideal User

 The ideal user of the site would be someone who is interested in starting to play role-playing games, and/or an experienced user who would be looking to experiment with new builds should they be wracked for ideas or wanting to try something new when playing their favourite games.
 Modern role-playing games are often incredibly complex and resources surrounding them can also be daunting to understand, so the ideal user would come to build.mt to have the process streamlined, and gain fun and interesting builds to try.
+The ideal user would also embrace the humour of the community, and as such the site is designed to be a knowing and fun place to be.

 -----------------------------